 Quasi-periodic kernel#

-The most common and most reliable kernel for stellar activity is the quasi-periodic one, following the expression given by Grunblatt et al. 2015:
+The most common and most reliable kernel for stellar activity is the quasi-periodic one, following the expression given by Rajpaul et al. 2015

 Important

-It is common to have a factor 2 in the denominator of the aperiodic variation (i.e., \(2 \lambda\) rather than \(\lambda\)) in (2).
-In such a case, it is sufficient to multiply the value of \(\lambda\) of PyORBIT by a factor \(\sqrt(2)\) - keep it in mind when assigning priors!
+It is common to have a factor 2 in the denominator of the aperiodic variation or in the numerator of the sinusoidal term.
+In such a case, it is sufficient to multiply/divide the value value of PyORBIT by a factor \(\sqrt(2)\) - keep it in mind when assigning priors!

 Model definition and requirements#

-This kernel relies on the george package.
-An independent implementation relying only on basic packages is available, however it is much slower.
-A new implementation using tinyGP is now available, but it requires a few extra tricks in the configuration file and execution (see Caveats on the use of tinyGP )
+The fastest implementation relies on tinyGP, but it requires a few extra tricks in the configuration file and execution (see Caveats on the use of tinyGP )

 model name: gp_quasiperiodic